godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_exports.rst

     [Export(PropertyHint.Flags, "Self:4,Allies:8,Foes:16")]
     public int SpellTargets { get; set; } = 0;

 Only power of 2 values are valid as bit flags options.
-The lowest allowe value is 1, as 0 means that nothing is selected.
+The lowest allowed value is 1, as 0 means that nothing is selected.
 You can also add options that are a combination of other flags: